 It has been a challenging time for Europe’s dairy farmers.
 Supply chains have been disrupted and the global market has seen unprecedented volatility.
 But the COVID-19 crisis has brought the importance of a robust food supply into the spotlight and demonstrated how important dairy products are to citizens.

-With restrictions slowly being lifted, we must again look to the future.
+With Europe looking to move forward and recover from COVID-19, efforts must now turn to how we rebuild our economy.
 At Arla, we strongly believe in a green recovery.
 In line with the Farm to Fork strategy and recovery plan for Europe, we believe European dairy farming is part of the solution and we are committed to speeding up the transition to sustainable dairy.
 That means fighting climate change and protecting the environment, while also securing jobs and financial stability, promoting healthier lifestyles and maintaining quality of life.

 As a cooperative owned by nearly 10,000 farmers across six EU Member States and the UK, sustainability isn’t new to us.
 Arla farmers have been reducing their carbon footprint since the 1990s and are among the most efficient dairy farmers in the world.
 The carbon footprint of a glass of Arla milk is half the global average; but we are not stopping there.
 We will reduce our carbon emissions by 30 percent by 2030 and become carbon neutral by 2050.